tseemann/any2fasta/README.md

   -h       Print this help
   -v       Print version and exit
   -q       No output while running, only errors
+  -k       Skip, don't die, on bad input files
-  -n       Replace ambiguous IUPAC letters with 'N'
+  -n       Replace non-[AGTC] with 'N'
   -l       Lowercase the sequence
   -u       Uppercase the sequence
 END